huang12211/Medical_Device_System_Designer/README.md

 once running, access the PostgreSQL command line:
 > psql -U postgres

-To start the server locally with live TailwindCSS updates, in one terminal, run the following to start the tailwind watcher:
+To start live TailwindCSS updates, in one terminal, run the following to start the tailwind watcher:
 > python meddevmate/tailwind_watcher.py

 Simultaneously in a separate terminal, run the following to launch the website:
 > python manage.py runserver

+## Reminders when deploying to production:
+Make sure that the TailwindCSS output.css file is up to date with the latest CSS changes?
+>> python meddevmate/tailwind_watcher.py